Jonathan-S-Phillips/BerkeleyCafeteria/README.md

 # BerkeleyCafeteria
 Online cafeteria ordering and POS system

 This is a simple online cafeteria ordering and POS system for a university that I created over the weekend.
 Registered students can log in and place orders using the available stores, and select a time for when they want to pick up their order during checkout.
-They can also review past orders, and use these past orders in new orders as well.
+They can also review past orders, and use the items from these past orders in new orders as well.
 The Cashier user has a simlpe POS system to mark pending orders as "Picked Up" or "Missed" in addition to being able to place orders as well.

 # Demo
 A demo of the application is available <a href="http://ec2-52-11-74-160.us-west-2.compute.amazonaws.com/" target="_blank">here</a>.